Spencer Burford: Professional career

+San Francisco 49ers

 Burford was selected by the San Francisco 49ers in the fourth round, 134th overall, of the 2022 NFL draft.
 As a rookie, he appeared in and started 16 games.

-On September 20, 2025, Burford was placed on injured reserve.
-On November 1, 2025, Burford was activated from injured reserve.
+On September 20, 2025, Burford was placed on injured reserve due to a knee injury suffered in Week 2 against the New Orleans Saints.
+On November 1, Burford was activated from injured reserve ahead of the team's Week 9 game against the New York Giants.

+Las Vegas Raiders

+On March 17, 2026, the Las Vegas Raiders signed Burford to a one-year, $3.25 million contract with $1.24 million guaranteed and a signing bonus of $1.5 million.